not-things-modular/not-things-vcv/doc/TIMESEQ-SCRIPT.md

 ### Segment References and Duration
 If a *segment* is used by reference by `id` in multiple *timeline*s, the duration of that segment can be different in each *timeline* dependant on the *time-scale* of the *timeline*.
 E.g. if one *timeline* specifies a `bpm` of 120 in its *time-scale*, and the other a `bpm` of 90, then a *segment* that has a duration of 4 `beats` will have a different duration (in milliseconds/beats) when placed in those two *timeline*s.

+## Script Errors
+When loading a script, TimeSeq will validate the script before actually loading it.
+This validation is done in three phases:
+1. First a basic JSON validation is done.
+If the supplied data is not valid JSON, an error message will be provided that details what issue was encountered.
+2. If the basic JSON validation succeeded, TimeSeq will a script syntax validation against the TimeSeq JSON schema format (as detailed on the [Script JSON Reference](TIMESEQ-SCRIPT-JSON.md) page).
+3. If the script syntax validation succeeded, the script is prepared for usage by the TimeSeq core processor.
+During this preparation, certain functional errors can be encountered (e.g. a `ref` can not be resolved, a *segment* uses `beats` while the *time-scale* does not specify a `bpm`, ...).

+If an error is encountered during any of these phases, loading of the new script will be aborted.
+If a script was already loaded, TimeSeq will keep that old script loaded.
+Phases (2) and (3) of the script validation can detect multiple errors in a script.
+If that is the case, the error message popup will display the information of the first encountered error and the dialog will give the option of copying the full list of errors to the clipboard so they can be checked by pasting them elsewhere (e.g. in a text editor).

+The error messages try to provide as much relevant information as possible.
+Errors encountered during validation phase (1) will usually include a location indication with the line and column (=character position in the line) where the error was detected.
+Errors encountered during validation phases (2) and (3) will have following format:
+`<error location> : <error message> [<error code>]`
+* `<error location>`: Since these errors are encountered after initial JSON parsing has completed, the error location can identify the location within the JSON hierarchy where the error was encountered.
+The different levels within the JSON hierarchy are separated by a `/` and items within a list are identified by their 0-based index (i.e. the first item has index `0`, the second has index `1`, etc.).
+Error location `/timelines/1/lanes/3/segments/2` would indicate an error in the 3nd *segment* of the 4th *lane* of the 2nd *timeline*.
+* `<error message>`: A description detailing the exact error that was encountered
+* `<error code>`: An internal error code that details the type of validation check that resulted in the error.

+The JSON schema validation is performed using strict validation: not only known properties with unknown or invalid values are treated as errors, unknown properties will also result in an error duration validation.
+This avoids a scenario where a typo result in a script not behaving in the expected way.
+E.g. if the `auto-start` of a *lane* is accidentally mistyped as `auto-stort`, this could go by unnoticed if TimeSeq ignored unknown properties, but the relevant *lane* would not automatically start.
+Due to the strict validation, this will not go by unnoticed since it triggers an error during script validation.

+## Documenting Scripts

+One exception to this strict validation mentioned in [Script Errors](#script-errors) is that TimeSeq will ignore any properties that start with `x-` (e.g. `x-auto-start`).
+This exception has been introduced to:
+* Allow sections of the script to be disabled while writing or testing a script by prefixing properties with `x-` to temporarily make TimeSeq ignore them
+* Allow descriptions to be added to the script, e.g. if there is a need to add reminders about what the purpose is of certain parts of a more complex script.
+Using properties like `x-description` or `x-comment` which then contain some descriptive information about sections of the script can help in understanding the flow of a script if it is revisited at a later time.